John Jackson (blues musician): Life and career

 John H Jackson was born into a musical family in Woodville, Virginia, and learned to play the guitar at an early age.
 He moved to Fairfax, Virginia, in his twenties, where he worked as a gravedigger, among other jobs.

 His first recordings were released in the early 1960s by Arhoolie Records.
 He visited Europe several times, played at folk music festivals, and also recorded for Rounder Records and Alligator Records.
 He also appeared around Washington, D.C., with the Travelling Blues Workshop, which included Jackson, Archie Edwards, Flora Molton, Mother Scott, and Phil Wiggins and John Cephas.

 Jackson died in 2002 of liver cancer in Fairfax Station, Virginia, at the age of 77.

 Jackson and his wife, Cora Lee Carter Jackson, had six boys and one girl.
 He was preceded in death by Cora Lee (1990) and by their sons John Jackson Jr. (1978), Ned Jackson (1978), and MacArthur Jackson (1996).
 Two of his remaining sons died after him: Lee Floyd Jackson (2006) and Timothy Jackson (2008).
 His daughter, Cora Elizabeth (Beth) Johnson, and his son James Edward Jackson still live in the Fairfax area.

 A historic marker noting the location of Jackson's birthplace was erected by the state of Virginia in Woodville in 2005.

 Musical style

 Reviewing Jackson's 1978 record Step It Up and Go in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau said, "His guitar style is eclectic, as befits a man who got his best songs from Blind Boy Fuller and Blind Blake 78s but who also played in a country band in the early '40s.
-His voice is gutteral yet well-defined.
+His voice is guttural yet well-defined.
 No innovator, and not as arresting through a whole side as he is at the outset, he's nevertheless responsible for the most pleasing (and well-recorded) new country blues record I've heard in years."